 Associate Professor, Philosophy, Virginia Tech.

-Specialization Philosophy of science, the history of philosophy of science, philosophy of mathematics, and Kant and Neo-Kantianism.
+Specialization Philosophy of science, history of science, the history of philosophy of science, philosophy of mathematics.
+See my CV [PDF].

 Much of my recent work and work in progress centers on philosophical analysis of science and the history of science: on the process of developing and generating models and hypotheses, and finding links between that development and theory building and testing.

 “Reconsidering Experiments” (HOPOS, PhilSciArchive, arxiv) analyzes the interplay between experimental optics and the development of special relativity.
 Nineteenth century ether theories were more sophisticated than is often recognized, and the Michelson-Morley experiment was not a direct falsification of all of those theories.
 Only once Einstein had constructed a theory that eliminated matter-ether interaction from electrodynamics and optics altogether was it possible to make a substantive argument, appealing to the Michelson-Morley experiments, that “ether” was no longer a meaningful variable in those theories.

 “Experiment and Theory Building” (Synthese; PhilSciArchive) takes up Kuhn’s and Lakatos’s questions about the epistemic choices available to scientists when experiments are in conflict with accepted theory – when anomalies begin to accumulate.
 I argue that there is an available framework for decisions about the new theory available, even if the choice of a novel theory is not univocally determined a priori.
 In particular, as I also argue in “Reconsidering Experiments”, the falsifying experiments themselves can provide hints for the structure of a new theory.